With visionary leadership and strong commitment from staff and volunteers, Evergreen continues to stay true to our guiding principles.

 - New Manor Building with covered entry, front patio and gardens, Pub 67, library and additional parking

-- New Evergreen Courtyard Residences featuring 62 apartments, garden courtyard, underground parking, fitness center and technology center
+- New Evergreen Courtyard Residences featuring 62 apartments, garden courtyard, underground parking, and fitness center

 - …and much more!